zerocool95/zerocool95/README.md

 #### I work on building and implementing AI integrated solutions for business use cases across multiple domains specifically computer vision and natural language processing.Having participated in various machine learning hackathons I have an exposure to structured machine learning pipelines.
 I have experience in building models and solutions for edge devices such as jetson nano, google coral.

-- Currently working on a use case for document redaction which aims at solving the problem of hiding client sensitive information in PPT's.
+- Currently working at Amazon One research team, helping scale across the globe.
 - Would love to collaborate on research projects related to deep learning on scale.

 - You can reach out to me on "akashbasudevan@gmail.com"